lu-cbio-group/cneta2/README.md

 * `--tdiff delta_t`: The tip nodes of an initial tree may have the same time.
 This parameter can be used to introduce different times at the tip nodes.
 The terminal branches are increased by random multiples of delta_t.
 The maximum multiple is the number of samples.

-* `--cn_max cn_max`: The maximum copy number allowed in the program depends on the heap space.
+* `--cn_max cn_max`: The maximum copy number allowed in the program depends on the heap space (used for bounded model).

 * `--cons 1/0`: Whether or not the tree is constrained by patient age.
 If yes (1), the initial branch lengths will be adjusted by specified patient age so that the tree height is smaller than patient age.